-Melissa Obleada, Diversity & Inclusion Program Manager at HubSpot, echoes this thought, mentioning, "Many of us don't realize that our language has additional meaning hidden between the lines.
+Melissa Obleada, an Associate User Experience Researcher at HubSpot, echoes this thought, mentioning, "Many of us don't realize that our language has additional meaning hidden between the lines.
 Certain words can imply a certain age, gender, educational background, social class, and so much more.
 We see this a lot in the ways many folks write job descriptions."

 Consider, for instance, the last time you were in a meeting and a leader said, "Okay, guys, let's get started" — do you think that automatically made female colleagues feel a little less-welcomed than their male peers?
 Would it have been better if he'd said "ya'll" or "everyone"?

 Alternatively, imagine you're hiring a new person on your team and your boss tells you, "We're looking for a good culture fit."
 You know most people on your team are extraverted -- does that make you unfairly biased during interviews as you seek out a "good culture fit" by looking for candidates that mirror your colleagues' personality type?

 Beth Dunn, Marketing Fellow at HubSpot, wrote a Medium piece on the topic of instilling a human voice in product content, and said, "Try not to present the privileged, tech-savvy, wealthy, able-bodied, white, cisgendered, anglo-centric male experience as 'standard' and everything else as 'other' or 'diverse.'
 Seek ways to place the 'other' in the center of things instead."